Code of Procedure for Appeals to a College Appeals Committee

 ii) request the attendance of any person or persons whose presence is necessary for the hearing of the appeal;

-iii) provide the student (or his/her representative), normally 10 working days in advance of the hearing, with a copy of all papers which will be before the Committee and the names of those persons who will be in attendance.
+iii) provide the student (or their representative), normally 10 working days in advance of the hearing, with a copy of all papers which will be before the Committee and the names of those persons who will be in attendance.
 The papers will normally be sent by Recorded Delivery/University Courier or may at the student's request be collected in person.

-iv) notify the student (or his/her representative) no less than five working days prior to the hearing of the date, time and location of the hearing and the names of the members of the Committee who will consider the case.
+iv) notify the student (or their representative) no less than five working days prior to the hearing of the date, time and location of the hearing and the names of the members of the Committee who will consider the case.

 27.7 Attendance at Hearing